 About Our Provision

-For contact regarding Special Educational Needs and Disabilities (SEND) the first point of contact is Mrs S Marchant & Mrs A Devery, Leaders of Learning for SEND / SENCO on 01342 323562 or email sendco [at] imberhorne [dot] co [dot] uk They will be able to talk to you regarding the personal development and educational progress of all students with special educational needs, for both current or prospective students.
+For contact regarding Special Educational Needs and Disabilities (SEND) the first point of contact is Mrs S Marchant, Leader of Learning for SEND / SENCO on 01342 323562 or email smarchant [at] imberhorne [dot] co [dot] uk who will be able to talk to you regarding the personal development and educational progress of all students with special educational needs, for both current or prospective students.

 For contact regarding family support, the first point of contact will be Mrs M Yates, Inclusion Manager on 01342 323562 or email myates [at] imberhorne [dot] co [dot] uk who will be able to talk to you about the support we can offer for students and families experiencing particular challenges and the welfare of vulnerable students.